quacksouls/aurora/doc/tree-of-thorns.md

 Notable loots:

--   Magic Potion x 3.
+-   Magic Potion x 3
--   Healing Tonic x 2.
+-   Healing Tonic x 2
--   Revive.
+-   Revive
 -   Antidote.
 Removes all status ailments inflicted by enemies.
 Whenever possible, you should use Rubella to cast Ailment Protection.
 -   Defense Stardust.
 Obtained from defeating the Giant Bird.
--   Rough Emerald x 5.
+-   Rough Emerald x 5
--   Rough Ruby.
+-   Rough Ruby

 The most powerful enemy in this area is the griffon.
 It shouldn't pose much of a threat provided you use Igniculus to slow it down while you concentrate on